MicrosoftDocs/MIMDocs/MIMDocs/prepare-server-sharepoint.md

     > A warning message will appear saying that Windows Classic authentication method is being used, and it may take several minutes for the final command to return.
 When completed, the output will indicate the URL of the new portal.
 Keep the **SharePoint 2016 Management Shell** window open to reference later.

 2. Launch  SharePoint 2016 Management Shell and run the following PowerShell script to create a **SharePoint Site Collection** associated with that web application.
+    > [!IMPORTANT]
+SharePoint Server 2019 uses different web application property to keep a list of blocked file extensions than SharePoint Server 2016.
+Therefore, in order to unblock .ASHX files used by the MIM Portal two extra commands must be manually executed from the SharePoint Management Shell.

    ```
     $t = Get-SPWebTemplate -compatibilityLevel 15 -Identity "STS#1"